techpaf/web-starter/README.md

 * Clone that repo on your computer
 * In a shell cd to where you cloned the git
 * Run npm install
-* Run gulp (by default this does a execute the watch task)
+* Run gulp (by default this executes the 'watch' task)
 * You're ready to code

 #### Start coding :